openvinotoolkit/model_server/docs/performance_tuning.md

 OpenVINO Model Server can be scaled horizontally by adding more instances of the service and including any type of the load-balancing.
-Beside scaling the inference across multiple nodes, it is also advantageous for the throughout results, to multiple the instances on a single machine.
+Beside scaling the inference across multiple nodes, it is also advantageous for the throughout results, to multiply the instances on a single machine.

 It could be easily accomplished in Kubernetes by setting a deployment configuration with many replicas.
 In case of latency optimization, create the replicas with high CPU allocation.
 When throughput is most important, add